Compare Charles Schwab versus Moomoo: IRA, commissions, fees, trading tools, differences, pros and cons. Which online broker is better?

 Margin Trading

-While Moomoo lacks cash-management features, all its accounts are margin accounts.
-Moomoo charges a flat 6.8% annualized rate for U.S. or Hong Kong stock positions, with China A-shares at 8.8%.
-Non-U.S. residents trading U.S. stocks pay 4.8%.
+Moomoo offers margin accounts by default.
+It charges a flat 6.8% annually for long U.S. or Hong Kong stock positions.
+China A-shares cost 8.8%.
+Non-U.S. residents pay 4.8% on U.S. stocks but must pay commissions.

-Schwab allows clients to open cash or margin accounts.
-Its tiered margin rate ranges from 12.575% to 10.825% and is higher than Moomoo’s flat rate.
+Schwab clients can choose cash or margin accounts.
+Its tiered margin rates range from 12.325% to 10.575%, which is higher.

 Winner: Moomoo